andrewdempsey2018/B-Care/README.md

 [Centers For Disease Control and Prevention](https://www.cdc.gov/cancer/breast/basic_info/prevention.htm) [Breast Cancer Ireland](https://www.breastcancerireland.com/)
 # Acknowledgements
+We would like to thank our fantastic facilitator Sean Young for his advise and guidance.

 # Disclaimer
 The information provided on this website is for educational purposes only.

+# Team

+## Personal paragraphs

+### Andrew Dempsey

+Hi, my name is Andrew and I have really enjoyed my IT Labs / WIT Hackathon experience.
+Thank you to IT Labs and Code Institute for the opportunity.
+I have learned so much about coding during this event and I have had the chance to use some new technologies which I can now add to my toolbelt.
+The event has also given me the opportunity to learn things I never knew about breast cancer and how this difficult disease can be overcome.
+As always, most of all, this event has introduced me to new friends and contacts in the tech world.
+My teammates have been AWESOME, thank you :slightly_smiling_face: We are immensely proud of our achievement and hope that our app will be used to help many many people!

+### Marina Pavlovic

+### Jonah Parry Lloyd

 > [Back to Top](#table-of-contents)